 Step-by-Step Process for Selecting An EMI Filter

 EMI filters, also called EMI suppression filters, mitigate electromagnetic noise by suppressing unwanted high-frequency signals/noise.
 When placed at the point of power entry to equipment, these filters prevent line noise from entering the equipment.
 However, an EMI line filter can also prevent noise generated by the equipment from exiting and entering the power lines.
 Selecting an appropriate EMI filter is critical to achieving optimum size, performance, and cost.
-Different types of EMI filters provide different levels of suppression and have different characteristics.
+Different types of EMI filters provide different suppression levels and have different characteristics.
 What works for one system might not work well in another.
 For this reason, it is essential to understand the considerations when selecting an EMI filter.
-This guide provides a list of key parameters to consider in selecting an EMI filter that best suits your specific application.
+This guide lists key parameters for selecting an EMI filter that best suits your specific application.

 Electrical and Operational Parameters